 Ornamental Features: Each species brings its own value to the landscape.
-The "flowers " of the flowering dogwood and kousa dogwood are not actually flowers, but bracts, which are modified leaves that look like petals.
+The "flowers" of the flowering dogwood and kousa dogwood are not actually flowers, but bracts, which are modified leaves that look like petals.
 The true flowers are clustered in the center of these bracts.
 The "flowers" may be white, pink or yellow.
-They may bloom in late winter/early spring before leaves appear (flowering dogwood and Cornelian cherry), or later in spring after leaves emerge (kousa).
-Fruit may be scarlet red (flowering dogwood and Cornelian cherry) or pinkish red (kousa).
+They may bloom in late winter/early spring before leaves appear (flowering and Cornelian cherry dogwoods), or later in spring after leaves emerge (kousa dogwood).
+Fruit may be scarlet red (flowering and Cornelian cherry dogwoods) or pinkish red (kousa dogwood).

 One of the most appealing features of many dogwoods is the graceful beauty of their tiered, horizontal branching.
 This is especially true of flowering and kousa dogwoods sited in shade.
 Cornelian cherry tends to be multi-stemmed and is formed more like a shrub than a tree.

-To reduce the chances of disease, purchase trees from a disease-free nursery.
-Determine where the tree was grown and buy it only if it was grown in the area where it will be planted.
-If it is not adapted to your particular climate it may not be as hardy or bloom as well.
-Do not dig up plants from the wild as these plants may carry disease.
+To reduce the chances of disease, purchase trees from a reputable nursery.
+Do not dig up plants from the wild as these plants may often carry diseases, such as powdery mildew and spot anthracnose.
 Nursery-grown trees will also recover from planting more quickly than those dug up in the woods.

 Mature Height/Spread: The flowering dogwood will grow 40 feet tall when grown as an understory tree in a woodland setting.
 In the sun, the same tree may only grow 15 to 20 feet tall and wide.
 Spread can be greater than height at maturity.
 It can be grown as a single or multi-trunk tree.

 Ornamental Features: The showy white, pink or red "flowers" bloom in spring (April and May) before the leaves emerge.
-Trees grown from seed vary in the age at which they begin flowering.
-Fast-growers usually begin their blooming cycle later than slow growers.
+Cultivars with pink or red blooms arise from the natural occurring variety of flowering dogwood, Cornus florida var. rubra.
+Dogwood trees grown from seed will vary in the age at which they begin flowering, but almost all dogwoods sold are asexually propagated and flower at an early age.